kodemore/chocs-aws-xray/README.md

 > To learn more about error_handler interface please click [here.]("./chocs_middleware/xray/middleware.py:16")

-### Accessing x-ray recorded from within your application layer
+### Accessing x-ray recorder from within your application layer
 ```python
 from chocs import Application, HttpResponse
 from chocs_middleware.xray import AwsXRayMiddleware